 Living Willow Maintenance

-After initial planting and mulching, maintenance is similar to any newly planted tree.
+For this reason, after initial planting and mulching, maintenance is similar to any newly planted tree.
 Therefore to establish well the willows should have access to moisture and light throughout the growing season.
 To ensure this…:

 Ensure mulch isn’t “lost”.
-If weeds (especially grasses) come through the bark mulch, they should be removed and the mulch checked for depth.
+Similarly if weeds (especially grasses) come through the bark mulch, they should be removed and the mulch checked for depth.
 At least 5-7 cm of chipped bark should cover a minimum of 30cm each side of the willows.
 Therefore bark will need topping up as it gets walked on/kicked about etc. Look for playground grade mulch if possible.

 Living Willow Maintenance Service

 I can offer an annual maintenance service comprising weaving in and tying in and formative pruning – please contact me to discuss.